objectliteral/teachingJS/chapters/02_fundamentals/02_variables.md

 - `yield`

 ### Variable Declaration
 A variable declaration consists of the `var` keyword, followed by a space, followed by an identifier.
 The declaration can be immediately followed by an assignment to the new variable, in which case the identifier is followed by the assignment operator `=` and an expression.
-Declaring and instantly assigning a value is called `definition`.
+Declaring and instantly assigning a value is called "variable definition".
 Multiple declarations and and definitions can be chained together by using the comma operator `,`.
 A declaration or definition or chain of comma separated declarations or definitions has to be followed by a semicolon.
 ```javascript
 var x = 3;
 console.log(x); // 3